mikecoram/stream-digger/README.md

 # Spotify Digger

-Drag and drop from Spotify to easily find places to purchase high-quaility audio files.
+Drag and drop from Spotify to easily find places to purchase high-quality audio files.

-Support the musicians and producers you love, and streamline your digging process.